adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 };
 ```

 The array is arranged as a 3 x 3 matrix called a kernel to show how it will be used with each pixel.
-The array and the pixels will be iterated over in such a way that the rows and columns corespond to the surrounding pixels at each position in the image.
+The array and the pixels will be iterated over in such a way that the rows and columns of the kernel corespond to the surrounding pixels at each position in the image.
 Each value in the array is multiplied by the pixel value at that position.
 The accumulated result gives a weighted difference between the pixels to the right and the pixels to the left.

 We don't care if the result is positive or negative so we'll return the absolute value.